 • Provide flexibility and expect personal responsibility within individual and 2-3 threemember group tasks.

 • Teach basic concepts in civics and government and relevant current political news.

 • Investigate various emerging technologies as an educational tool.

 • Provide a form of live, inexpensive video recording on location field reporting.

 • Provide a way to inexpensively transmit field reporting back to a TV studio.

-• Provide a way to disseminate live election coverage to both a large, established audience
+• Provide a way to disseminate live election coverage to both a large, established audience and a new audience.

 • Include various relevant academic departments, students, faculty and university staff.

 • Give students the opportunity to work with local and state government leaders, politicians, and media industry professionals.

 • Provide a valuable community service by offering live, locally situated, regionally focused election coverage.

 • Provide an interactive news program.